PyConPL/Book/2015/presentations/Dokku_Build_your_own_PaaS/text.md

 This guideline shows how fast and easy you can set up your own PaaS.
 In this example we will install Dokku on the server and deploy "Hello, world" Django application.

-Clone any sample django application from github, cd to tha application's directory and add dokku as remote server by:
+Clone any sample django application from github, cd to the application's directory and add dokku as remote server with:
   ```
   local $ git remote add dokku dokku@<machine-address>:<your-app-name>
   ```